New York City to cut contracts with Trump organization, says mayor | Politics

 New York City to cut contracts with Trump organization, says mayor

-New York City will sever contracts with the Trump Organization that net the company profits of $17 million annually, Mayor Bill de Blasio said on Wednesday, accusing President Donald Trump of inciting the crowds that stormed the U.S. Capitol last week.
+New York City will sever three contracts with the Trump Organization, Mayor Bill de Blasio said on Wednesday, accusing President Donald Trump of inciting the crowds that stormed the U.S. Capitol last week.

-"If a company and the leadership of that company is engaged in criminal activity, we have the right to sever the contract," de Blasio said on MSNBC.
-"Inciting an insurrection against the United States government clearly constitutes criminal activity," de Blasio said.
-"So, the city of New York will no longer have anything to do with the Trump Organization."
+“The president incited a rebellion against the United States government that killed five people and threatened to derail the constitutional transfer of power,” de Blasio said in a statement.
+“The city of New York will not be associated with those unforgivable acts in any shape, way or form."
+On Jan.
+6, Trump addressed thousands of supporters, reiterating his unsupported claim that his re-election was stolen.
+He urged them to march to the Capitol where Congress was affirming Joe Biden's election by the Electoral College.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)